High School Musical 3: Senior Year: Broadcasting

-International release
+International releases

-The film premiered on Disney Channel India on 18 October 2009 and on 5 December 2009 in Disney Channel Asia.
-On 4 December 2009, for one night only, it premiered on Disney Cinemagic, and it premiered on Disney Channel in the United Kingdom and Ireland in January/February 2010.
-It premiered on 12 December 2009 on Disney Channel New Zealand/Australia.
-And 16 March 2011 in Latin America.
-It premiered in France on 31 October 2011 on M6.
+The film premiered on Disney Channel India on October 18, 2009, and on December 5, 2009, in Disney Channel Asia.
+On December 4, 2009, for one night only, it premiered on Disney Cinemagic, and it premiered on Disney Channel in the United Kingdom and Ireland in January/February 2010.
+It premiered on December 12, 2009, on Disney Channel New Zealand/Australia.
+And March 16, 2011, in Latin America.
+It premiered in France on October 31, 2011, on M6.

 Future

+Spin-off

 A spin-off film, Sharpay's Fabulous Adventure (2011), was released direct-to-video and on television.
 Set one year after the events of Senior Year, it follows Sharpay Evans' life after graduation as she sets out to earn a place in a Broadway show.

+Planned sequel

 In early 2016, Disney announced that a fourth installment of the series was "in the works", later announcing a casting call for the film, tentatively referred to as High School Musical 4.
 In March 2016, details about the film's prospective principal characters were reported.

+Television series adaptation

-A series titled High School Musical: The Musical: The Series was announced in 2017, with its first episode premiering on ABC, Disney Channel, and Freeform on November 8, 2019, serving as a simulcast preview before its release on Disney+ on November 12.
-The series takes place in a fictionalized version of the real-life East High School with a brand new cast of characters, as they stage an adaptation of the first High School Musical film.
+After a 9-year hiatus, a mockumentary series featuring a new cast, titled High School Musical: The Musical: The Series was announced in 2017, with its first episode premiering on ABC, Disney Channel, and Freeform on November 8, 2019, serving as a simulcast preview before its release on Disney+ on November 12.
+The series takes place in a fictionalized version of the real-life East High School, as they stage an adaptation of the first High School Musical film, although later seasons also feature songs from both the second and third film.